anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Easter 5

+The Gospel reading begins a series on the 'farewell discourse', which continues on Sundays until Easter 7 (Year A), Pentecost (Years B) or Trinity (Year C).

 Year A

+* **Acts 7.55-60** continues the series in Acts, and describes Stephen's vision of the risen Jesus, before his martyrdom. **Psalm 31.1-5, 15-16** [or 31.1-5] says, 'Into your hands I commend my spirit', which is echoed by Stephen: 'Lord Jesus, receive my spirit.'
 * (The alternative first reading, **Genesis 8.1-19**, continues the series on the flood in Genesis.
 The dove points towards the gift of the Spirit at Pentecost.)
+* **1 Peter 2.2-10** continues the series in 1 Peter, and describes Jesus as 'a living stone', and believers as 'living stones'.
+* **John 14.1-14** continues the series in John, and begins a series on the 'farewell discourse' with a two-part series on John 14.
+Jesus says that he is going to the Father.

 Year B